-We will maintain an open, non-judgmental environment of any member's religious or spiritual beliefs.
-We know that in the close-knit environment of a firehouse privacy and solitude can be difficult.
-Our leaders will make every effort to provide the quiet, reflective time when a member requires it.
-We will continue to build a fire service chaplaincy program as a resource for those members who want an avenue to such service, and understand that such resources are not needed or desired by everyone.
+We will maintain an open, non-judgmental environment for any member's religious or spiritual beliefs.
+We know that privacy and solitude can be problematic in the close-knit atmosphere of a firehouse.
+Our leaders will make every effort to provide quiet, reflective time when a member requires it.
+The district will ensure space is available in all facilities where a member can think, rest, or meditate.
+We will continue to build a fire service chaplaincy program as a resource for those members who want an avenue to such service and understand that such resources are not needed or desired by everyone.